 Diwali in Delhi: How to Celebrate the Festival of Lights

-If you are in a hurry, here are my top recommendations to celebrate Diwali in Delhi:
+Here’s a quick list of my top recommendations to celebrate Diwali in Delhi:

 What is Diwali?